timescale/docs/timescaledb/how-to-guides/time-buckets/index.md

 If you use `TIMESTAMP`, by default, bucket start times are aligned with `00:00:00`.
 Daily and weekly buckets start at `00:00:00`.
-Shorter buckets start at a time that you can get to by counting in increments from `00:00:00` on January 3, 2000.
+Shorter buckets start at a time that you can get to by counting in bucket increments from `00:00:00` on January 3, 2000.

 If you use `TIMESTAMPTZ`, by default, bucket start times are aligned with `00:00:00 UTC`.
 To get buckets aligned to local time, cast the `TIMESTAMPTZ` to